shanaor/backhand_library_project/readme.md

 The index API (/) has a late loan check so when in case of a late loan it would notify the worker about late loan that went into effect.

 ###  Help Methods
-to convert the time properly I created 2 time converter methods to present the date as dd/mm/yy, and canceled the time in some place but allowed it in cases like Loans so the users could see the second beccause - Technacly.... - a Loan can be returned at the last moment. so showing the seconds can give the users ability to see why it might be considered a late loan.
+to convert the time properly I created 2 time converter methods to present the date as dd/mm/yy, and canceled the time in some place but allowed it in cases like Loans so the users could see the second because - Technically.... - a Loan can be returned at the last moment. so showing the seconds can give the users ability to see why it might be considered a late loan.

-### DataBase Rsset
+### DataBase Reset

-By request an option to Erase all the DataBase and creating 5 deafult Books and customers was made (located at the end)
+By request an option to Erase all the DataBase and creating 5 default Books and customers was made (located at the end)

 ### Last remarks
-Global Error catchers were made (in the end) and at the bottom, after Main and under the name **Notes**, I left a route mapping debbug command if you happen to need.
+Global Error catchers were made (in the end) and at the bottom, after Main and under the name **Notes**, I left a route mapping debug command if you happen to need.
 ____